Statement of Purpose 2022

 In an emergency where other or more suitable arrangements to maintain the placement cannot be made.

 If the Placing Authority is proposing to end the placement for reasons other than those stated above, PCFS will inform the child/young person’s Independent Reviewing Officer.

-If a move to another carer within the agency is being considered, this will be treated as a placement move with the same level of matching required.
+If a move to another foster parent within the organisation is being considered, this will be treated as a new placement move with the same level of matching required.

 Where young people are reaching their 18th birthday consideration will be given to continuing the placement if it is in their best interest.

-Foster Carers are encouraged wherever possible to maintain contact with children and young people who have moved on.
+Foster Parents are encouraged wherever possible to maintain contact with children and young people who have moved on.

 Recruitment of Staff

-Pilgrims Corner implement a robust safeguarding policy and procedures regarding recruitment.
+- PCFS implement a robust Safeguarding Policy and procedures regarding recruitment through:

-This document has been read and approved by a responsible individual.
+This document has been read and approved by the Responsible Individual.